Skip to content

 What It Does

 thread_model exposes get_thread_model(), switch_thread_model(model_name), and reset_thread_model().
 All three functions require an active thread context and return an error outside a thread. switch_thread_model accepts a configured model name from the models: section of config.yaml and rejects unknown names with the available model list.
 The override applies to all agents and teams in the thread, persists across restarts, and takes effect from the next message; the current response keeps the model it started with. get_thread_model returns the active override and the available model names.
-When a stored override names a model that has been removed from config.models, runtime resolution ignores it, and get_thread_model reports override: null plus a stale_override field instead of an active override. reset_thread_model removes the override so agents use their configured models again.
+When a stored override names a model that has been removed from config.models, runtime resolution ignores it, and get_thread_model reports override: null plus a stale_override field instead of an active override. reset_thread_model removes the thread override so room-level model selection applies: an active runtime !room_model override, then configured room_models, then each entity's configured model.

 Configuration